lspss9950101/BG_Love_Letter/README.md

 # Introduction #
 ## Overview ##
 This is an online multiplayer web game based on the borad game - love letter.
 The number of players is 2~4.
 The server will automatically conduct the following action, dealing cards, casting card effects, determining the end of a game.
 The rule is same as the origin one with some optional extension.
+This program is currently running on Heroku, <a href="https://tragic-dilemma-loveletter.herokuapp.com/">.
 ## Implementation ##
 This is a little practice of Javascript, CSS and HTML.
 This project contains a server and an interative webpage.
 The server was built using Node.js with express and websocket modules.
 The game page is written in a html file, which consist of three main div, intro, hall, and game div with the visiability controlled by Javascript.
 The client communicates with the server by websocket.
 # API #